-A large number of lenders offer equipment finance, so there is a range of options borrowers can choose from.
+A large number of lenders offer equipment financing, so there is a range of options borrowers can choose from.
 However, choosing the best approach for your business will depend on a range of factors including your financial situation, taxation needs and budget.

-Equipment finance gives you access to whatever important business equipment you need without having to pay for it upfront.
+Equipment financing gives you access to whatever important business equipment you need without having to pay for it upfront.
 Instead, you can receive the funds you need from a lender and then pay off your purchase over a set repayment period.

 In other words, you get all the benefits of ownership before you actually own the equipment.
 However, there are several different financing routes you can choose to go with, including taking out a loan or a finance lease.
 Read on to find out more about how different types of equipment finance work.
-Want to finance a business vehicle?
-Compare your options here

 The main pitfall to avoid with equipment finance is getting into a financial agreement that you simply cannot afford to service.
 It’s important to consider how essential any equipment is before you commit to a purchase, as well as make sure you’re aware of your ability to make repayments on time.